Advisor. Salonnière. Writer. Curator of spaces where consequential thinking becomes possible.

 That is why I built Salt & Honey.

-Discretion.
 What is said in our work stays there.
-The women I work with are navigating situations that require complete confidentiality and a thinking partner who will not flinch at the complexity of their reality.
+The leaders I work with are navigating situations that require complete confidentiality and a thinking partner who will not flinch at the complexity of their reality.

-Over 25 years, I have worked with and within institutions including the United Nations, the Earth Institute, Google, Goldman Sachs, SNAP, and ILIA — across philanthropy, cultural transformation, leadership development, and communications.
+Over 25 years, I have worked with and within institutions including the United Nations, the Earth Institute, Google, Goldman Sachs, the Obama Foundation, the Aspen Institute, Rolex, the Brooklyn Museum, Paramount Studios, USDA, FDA, and more — across philanthropy, cultural transformation, leadership development, and communications.

-I am a trained somatic practitioner and have deep roots in cultural diversity, conflict resolution, and institutional power dynamics — work I began in the 1990s and have continued to develop across every chapter of my career.
+I am a trained somatic practitioner with deep roots in cultural diversity, conflict resolution, and institutional power dynamics — work I began in the 1990s and have continued to develop across every chapter of my career.

 I am also a former professional dancer, trained in Graham and Ailey techniques — a foundation that informs everything I understand about embodiment, presence, and the relationship between the interior life and what becomes visible.

-I am based in the south of France.
-I work with clients across Europe and the United States.
+I was born in Brooklyn, New York.
+I am based in the south of France, splitting my time with Paris.
+I work with clients across Europe, the United States, and beyond.

 "I didn't know this kind of thinking partnership existed."